 PO William Frattarola: Officer Frattarola has been a certified police officer since 1989, beginning his career in the Putnam Valley P.D.
-In 1997, after the Putnam Valley P.D. was dissolved, he transferred to both the Town of Cornwall P.D. and the Town of Lewisboro P.D., all the while being employed in a full-time capacity as a real estate agent.
+In 1997, after the Putnam Valley P.D. was dissolved, he transferred to both the Town of Cornwall P.D. and the Town of Lewisboro P.D.
 PO Frattarola left the Town of Cornwall and began his career working for the Cornwall-on-Hudson P.D. in 2004.
 Amazingly, he is also an active patrolman with the Village of Brewster P.D..
 Officer Frattarola has a Bachelors degree from Penn State University and he is a much sought-after lecturer/instructor on the topic of Domestic Violence.

 PO Daniel Labodin: Officer Labodin was appointed to the Cornwall-on-Hudson Police Department in May, 2018.
 Officer Labodin is also employed as a part-time police officer with the Town of Highlands, N.Y., Police Department.
 Officer Labodin previously worked as a police officer with both the City of Peekskill, N.Y., Police Department and with the Town of Lloyd, N.Y., Police Department as both a police officer and as a police dispatcher.
 Officer Labodin attended Dutchess Community College majoring in Criminal Justice and also graduated from the Dutchess County Police Academy.
 Officer Labodin attended and received basic S.W.A.T. & Officer Survival Training while employed as an officer in Weschester County as well as received training in Commercial Vehicle Enforcement and Radar Certification.
 Officer Labodin has also received numerous letters of Accommodation and Meritorious Service Awards for his efforts while employed as an officer with both the City of Peekskill, N.Y., and Town of Lloyd, N.Y., Police Departments